 Can Dogs Eat Beef Gelatin?

 Yes, unflavored, plain beef gelatin is safe for dogs to eat.
-It’s best to use it in a recipe for homemade dog treats and give it to them occasionally.
+It’s best to use it in a recipe for homemade dog treats and give it to them occasionally, not on a regular basis.
 Treats should only comprise about 10% of a total calorie intake.

 Can Dogs Eat Fish Gelatin Powder?

-Salmon and other fish is rich in protein and healthy fats, which are good for your dog’s overall health.
-You can use fish gelatin powder in homemade dog treats.
+Salmon and other fish are rich in protein and healthy fats, which are good for your dog’s overall health.
+You can use fish gelatin in powder form in homemade dog treats.
 It’s safe and healthy for them.